-Below-Grade Structural Retaining Walls
+Below-Grade Cantilever Concrete Retaining Walls

+Recommendations are provided below for design of concrete retaining walls.
+Footings for below-grade cantilever concrete walls should be designed using the 2,000 psf allowable soil bearing pressure recommended in the Spread Footing Foundations section.
 Lateral earth pressures against below-grade retaining walls will depend upon the inclination of any adjacent slopes, type of backfill, degree of wall restraint, method of backfill placement, degree of backfill compaction, drainage provisions, and magnitude and location of any adjacent surcharge loads.
 At-rest soil pressure is exerted on a retaining wall when it is restrained against rotation.
 In contrast, active soil pressure will be exerted on a wall if its top is allowed to rotate or yield a distance of roughly 0.001 times its height or greater.

-If the subject retaining walls will be free to rotate at the top, they should be designed for an active earth pressure equivalent to that generated by a fluid weighing 35 pcf for level backfill against the wall.
-For restrained walls, an at-reset equivalent fluid pressure of 54 pcf should be used in design, again assuming level backfill against the wall.
+Table 2 below provides recommended lateral earth pressure values for unrestrained and restrained walls, for both level backfill conditions and 2H:1V (Horizontal:Vertical) sloping ground conditions at the top of the wall.
 These values assume that the recommended drainage provisions are incorporated, and hydrostatic pressures are not allowed to develop against the wall.